osstech-jp/mailman/src/mailman/docs/install.rst

 directory, but much of the documentation is in module-specific places.
 Online versions of the `Mailman 3 Core documentation`_ is available online.

+Also helpful might be Mark Sapiro's documentation on `building out the mailman3.org`_ server.

 Get the sources
 ===============